-Ex parte motions, or "emergency" motions, are exceedingly common in divorce and custody cases, much to the chagrin of Circuit Court judges.
+Ex parte motions, or "emergency" motions, are exceedingly common in divorce (regardless of whether or not it was an online divorce, uncontested divorce, or contested divorce) and child custody cases, much to the chagrin of Circuit Court judges.
 Literally meaning "without the [other] party," ex parte motions look like an attractive option for litigants who feel a sense of urgency about their claims.
 They have been widely adopted by many pro se (self-represented) litigants, because of their ease to file and the perceived instant relief they may afford.
 To some extent, lawyers may also file them to get cases heard immediately.

 A person would generally want to file an ex parte motion, because they receive priority in the Court scheduling.
 A litigant who travels to the Court house with an ex parte motion will get some kind of ruling that same day, even if it's a ruling dismissing the motion.
 Upon receipt of the motion, the court staff will find a judge, who may be wrapped up in other matters, eating lunch, or preparing to go home, and put the matter in front of them.
 This "inconvenience factor" alone is one of the most significant reasons why so many ex parte motions are denied.